 In the age of startups, thousands of ideas are born every day.
-Most of them even manage to grow and become a business.
-Unfortunately, some of these businesses fail in time.
+Some of them even manage to grow and become a business.

 Because they haven’t asked themselves the right questions right from the start.

 Do people need this product?

 Is it helpful, feasible, profitable?

 Today you’ll discover how to answer those questions.

 Furthermore, you’ll understand the differences between a proof of concept and a prototype.

 In addition, you’ll find various examples to back up each scenario.

 So, without further ado, let’s jump right in.